coolshou/show_outlook_appointments/readme.md

 ## TODO:

-1. ​	innerHTML: content parser or use innerText to avoid security issue.
+1. innerHTML: content parser or use innerText to avoid security issue.

+2. reply  appointment mail should include the embedded html (with options to switch on/off)